dharniel45/meme-drive/README.md

 ## Motivation

-My Motivation is to build something thagt demonstrate the data permanence that Arweave brings to the web3 ecosysytem.
+My Motivation is to build something that demonstrate the data permanence that Arweave brings to the web3 ecosystem.

 ## Resources